-- 29.10 Full-time Special Education staff shall be assigned four periods of instruction, one period for case management, and one prep period.
-Part-time staff will be .25, .50 or .75 FTE; teach one, two or three periods respectively, and have proportionate case management and prep period.
-Department chairs shall teach three periods and have one release period for assessment, articulation with feeder schools, assisting with scheduling and monitoring caseload distribution. - 29.11 The district will provide professional development to special education bargaining unit members to address changes in procedures, programs, and curriculum.
+29.7 Full-time Special Education staff shall be assigned no more than four periods of instruction, one period for case management, and one prep period.
+Any full time staff assigned to teach less than four periods will be selected based on credential or expertise or experience.
+Part-time staff will be .25, .50 or .75 FTE; teach no more than one, two or three periods respectively, and have proportionate case management and prep period.
+Department chairs shall teach three periods and have one release period for assessment, articulation with feeder schools, assisting with scheduling and monitoring caseload distribution.

+29.8 The district will provide professional development to special education bargaining unit members to address changes in procedures, programs, and curriculum.
+Unit members are required to attend professional development designated as mandatory during the regular workday.
+Any professional development for Special Education staff outside of the workday will be voluntary in nature and require additional compensation.